maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 #### Flashing through IGPS
 Python 2.7 is required.<br/>
-Note: FUP is means using internal UART of the Arbel.
+Note: FUP means using the internal UART of the Arbel.
 This feature is only supported in Z1.
 For A1 device, please use ISP.<br/>

 1. BMC enter to FUP Mode :
 * Connect a Mini-USB cable to J_USB_TO_UART